microsoft/WhatTheHack/xxx-MasteringLinux/README.md

 This hachathon will serve as an introduction to important command line concepts and skills on Linux environments.

 ## Learning Objectives
-In this hack you will be challenged with some common tasks from a real world scenario in Linux administration duties.
+In this hack you will be challenged with some common tasks from a real world scenario in Linux administration duties, such as:

 1. Create a Linux Virtual Machine on Azure
 2. Handle files and directories